tailscale/tailscale-qpkg/README.md

 ## Building from source

-The source code for the QNAP packages is kept in (Tailscale's main code repository)[https://github.com/tailscale/tailscale].
+The source code for the QNAP packages is kept in [Tailscale's main code repository](https://github.com/tailscale/tailscale).
 You can build the packages from source yourself with:

 ```
 git clone https://github.com/tailscale/tailscale.git